parmegv/leap_doc/docs/client/user-install.md

 Add the archive to your sources.list, replace <suite> below with your Debian or Ubuntu suite, which you can find by typing 'lsb_release -c' in a terminal.
-Currently the following are available: sid, jessie, trusty, saucy
+Currently the following are available: sid, jessie, trusty, saucy, raring, quantal

     # echo "deb http://deb.leap.se/debian <suite> main" >> /etc/apt/sources.list
     # apt-get update